RobustNeuralNetworks.jl: a Package for Machine Learning and Data-Driven Control with Certified Robustness: Examples

 The \verb|model| consists of two parts.
 The first is a callable \verb|DiffLBDN| model constructed from its direct parameterization, which is defined by an instance of \verb|DenseLBDNParams| as per Section \ref{sec:parameterizations}.
 The output is then converted to a probability distribution using a \verb|softmax| layer.
 Note that all \verb|AbstractLBDN| models can be combined with traditional neural network layers using \verb|Flux.Chain|.

-We could also have constructed the \verb|model| from a combination of \verb|SandwichFC| layers.
-Introduced in \cite{Wang+Manchester2023}, the \verb|SandwichFC| layer is a fully-connected or dense layer with a guaranteed Lipschitz bound of 1.0.
-We have designed the user interface for \verb|SandwichFC| to be as similar to that of \verb|Flux.Dense| as possible.
+We could also construct the \verb|model| as a chain of \verb|SandwichFC| layers.
+Introduced in \cite{Wang+Manchester2023}, the ``sandwich'' layer is a dense layer with a guaranteed Lipschitz bound of 1.0.
+We have designed the user interface for \verb|SandwichFC| similarly to that of \verb|Flux.Dense|.

 This model is equivalent to a dense LBDN constructed with \verb|LBDN| or \verb|DiffLBDN|.
 We have included it as a convenience for users familiar with layer-wise network construction in \verb|Flux.jl|, and recommend using it interchangeably with \verb|DiffLBDN|.